The Future of Automotive Testing Conference

 • Comprehensive value proposition of SDV from a consumer perspective

-• Understand how SDV represents a "paradigm shift" for the automotive industry, impacting its entire design-develop-validate-deploy cycle
+• Understand how SDV represents a

 • Continuous Integration/Continuous Deployment/Continuous Testing (CI/CD/CT) - transition from hardware-centric to software-centric product development/testing